-- Evaluate cases and circumstances on an individualized, case-by-case basis. - Expect the unexpected.
-Over time you might encounter people with a variety of disabilities who require innovative accommodations. - Regular Training. - ➤ Keep in mind, effective communication rules (Title II) apply to any disability for which effective communication is problematic without auxiliary aids or services.
+- Evaluate cases and circumstances on an individualized, case-by-case basis. - ➤ Expect the unexpected.
+Over time you might encounter people with a variety of disabilities who require innovative accommodations. - Regular Training. - Keep in mind, the Title II and III effective communication rules apply to any disability for which effective communication is problematic without auxiliary aids or services.